 Parameter Description URL address A URL address, a part of URL address, or a keyword.
-Match with template Full: The request address should exactly match the value specified in the field above.
-Begin: The request address should begin with the value specified in the field above.
-End: The request address should end with the value specified in the field above.
-Partly: The request address should contain the value specified in the field above in any part of it.
+Match with template Select a value from the drop-down list. • Full : The request address should exactly match the value specified in the field above. • Begin : The request address should begin with the value specified in the field above. • End : The request address should end with the value specified in the field above. • Partly : The request address should contain the value specified in the field above in any part of it.

-To remove a URL address from the list, select the checkbox located to the left of the relevant address in the table and click the DELETE button ($\overline{\square}$).
+To remove a URL address from the list, select the checkbox located to the left of the relevant address in the table and click the DELETE button ().
 Also you can remove an address in the editing window.